claytose/CS312Minecraft/README.md

 4. Click `AWS Details`
 5. Click `Show` on the AWS CLI details.
 6. Record the AWS Access Key ID, AWS Secret key, and the AWS Session Token.
-7. Type `aws configure` into the terminal.
-   - Fill out the `AWS Access Key ID` and `AWS Secret Access Key` fields with keys recorded from AWS Academy.
-   - Type `us-west-2` for `Default region name` to set it to Oregon.
-   - Click `Enter` when prompted for the for the default output format.

 ---